KunalChavan245/Object-detection-in-day-and-low-light-condition-using-Edge-device-for-vehicle-safety/README.md

 Contributions to this project are welcome!
 If you have any suggestions, feature requests, or bug reports, please open an issue or submit a pull request on GitHub.

 ***License***
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is open source can fork for personal use.

 ***Acknowledgements***
 Special thanks to the creators and contributors of the YOLO models for their valuable research and implementations.